 Other factors favoring surgery are completion of childbearing and the patient's desire for definitive treatment.

-Most indications for these procedures are similar.
+Most indications for myomectomy and hysterectomy are similar.
 Patient choice is important, but patients must be fully informed about anticipated difficulties and sequelae of myomectomy vs hysterectomy.

 Factors that favor hysterectomy include